 This study seeks to correlate microbiome sequencing data with information provided by patients and their medical records regarding Celiac Disease.

-A Study of Guselkumab in Adult Participants With Celiac Disease
+A Study to Assess the Safety of TPM502 in Adults With Celiac Disease

 At-Home Research Study for Patients With Autoimmune, Inflammatory, Genetic, Hematological, Infectious, Neurological, CNS, Oncological, Respiratory, Metabolic Conditions